reframejs/reframe/docs/usage-manual.md

 So,
 a page with a page config saved as `pages/*.html.js` is treated as DOM-static and a page with a page config saved as `pages/*.universal.js` is treated as DOM-dynamic.
-Reframe also picks up `pages/*.entry.js` and `pages/*.dom.js` files and we talk about these in the next two sections.
+Reframe also picks up `pages/*.entry.js` and `pages/*.dom.js` files and we will talk about these in the sections "Partial DOM-dynamic" and "Custom Browser JavaScript".

-In case you are curious, the loaded JavaScript is:
+In case you are curious, the loaded JavaScript are:
  - `/commons.hash_xxxxxxxxxxxxxxxxxxxx.js`
    which
    is around 250KB in production,